Five Things To Start.

 Everyone wants to be healthy, or … healthier.
 Like many things in life, to achieve the desired outcome, one must start doing certain things and stop doing certain things.
 Here are the top five.

 - Going to bed.
 Earlier.
 Simply put, get more sleep.
 Nearly everyone is not getting enough sleep.
 If you’re one of those people who are chronically sleep deprived, it’s having powerful negative consequences on your health and well-being.
-It’s affecting many aspects of your health, not just being tired, cranky, and not able to be 100% the person – spouse, parent, employee, leader – you want to be.
+Sleep deprivation affects many aspects of your health, not just being tired, cranky, and not able to be 100% the person you want to be – spouse, parent, employee, leader – for example, chronic lack of sleep moves you toward functioning like a Type 2 diabetic.

 - Drinking purified water.
 Every day.
 All day.
 This is so obvious, so cliché; but really, get your act together and make it happen.
 Go buy a nice ‘canteen’ – some sort of quality water ‘bottle’ that you have with you at work, in your car, everywhere you go.
 If you can, install a reverse osmosis system at your kitchen sink.

 - Exercising at least 5 days each week.
 Something that causes you to pant and sweat.
 Every aspect of your life will improve – sleep, energy, concentration, mood, sex drive, even your poops.
 Find something you enjoy and is convenient – if you have to drive 45 minutes after work to get your chosen workout in, chances are it gets pushed aside on most days.

 - Dedicating time for … you.
 One benefit of going to bed earlier, is you can now get up earlier and spend time meditating/praying (it changes your brain … for the better), writing out goals, to-do lists, gratitude lists, exercising.
 Doing your ‘me time’ in the morning is not necessarily better – although it definitely does help organize, prioritize, energize and otherwise ‘set the tone’ for your day.